bigbigsnail/MachineLearningSmallProject/README.md

 # Machine Learning Small Project
 Some small projects of the machine learning course.

-In the branch Final Project, I used 3 dataset from UCI database.
+In this branch, Final Project, I used 3 dataset from UCI database.

 1. HIV-1 protease cleavage
 2. Diabetes 130-US hospitals